Uniting Mother and Child: A Battle Against PPH

 Event Name: CGI U Commitments Challenge 2016

 Sandeep Prabhu wrote -

-- Fund our application for FDA approval of our device
+1. Fund the application for FDA approval of our device

-- Contract with manufacturers to mass produce our device for use in the developing world.
+2. Fund manufacturing costs to mass produce our device for distribution in developing countries

 Chief Communications Officer, Saving Sara